 This box reported the treeâ€™s living circumstances live to Twitter, Flickr, Soundcloud and you friend it on Facebook to see its updates.

-The installation is a mixture between analogue and digital techniques, combining physical elements on the wall together with projected objects.
+The installation is a mixture between analogue and digital techniques, website like this combining physical elements on the wall together with projected objects.
 The installation is a mixture bewteen analogue and digital techniques, combining physical elements on the wall together with projected objects

 The Canadian Tourism Commission developed an interactive campaign to get people to realize what a great place Canada is.

-They used social networks Twitter, Facebook and YouTube to gather information tagged with Canada, and displayed it in an interactive moral, the user were able to interact with parts of the moral.
+They used social networks Twitter, doctor Facebook and YouTube to gather information tagged with Canada, page and displayed it in an interactive moral, sildenafil the user were able to interact with parts of the moral.

 Devloped by DDB Vancouver